 Turn to Jesus in this time of need.

 USCCB's COVID-19 Prayer Resources (prayers available in English, Spanish, and Vietnamese)

 Mass with a Congregation

 CLICK HERE to find a list of livestreamed Masses from our parishes.

-As the suspension of public Masses continues, our parishes are still operating yet experiencing the sharp decrease of their weekly offertory.
+Some of our parishes are still experiencing a sharp decrease in their weekly offertory.
 Please consider donating more to your parish during this time if you have the capacity to do so or signing up for your parish’s online giving service.
-CLICK HERE to find direct links to each parish’s online giving website though you can still mail your weekly check or donation to your parish if giving online isn’t feasible for you or your family.
+CLICK HERE to find direct links to each parish’s online giving website, though you can still mail your weekly check or donation to your parish if giving online isn’t feasible for you or your family.